GyozaGuy/nwc-library/README.md

   --size-xxl: 128px;

   --border-radius: 4px;
-  --padding-size: var(--size-md);
+  --padding: var(--size-md);
 }
 ```

 ### Bleed

-`bleed` attributes can be used to add a negative margin to elements that matches their current padding (if using `padding-size`, see below for details).
+`bleed` attributes can be used to add a negative margin to elements that matches their current padding (if using `padding`, see below for details).

 - `bleed` - sets the margin on all sides
 - `bleed-bottom` - sets the bottom margin